 Among the most valuable lessons I learned during this process is that to be successful at growing a brand, business goals must be underwritten by reality.
 A creative brief driven by goals that are not in line with reality is nothing more than a work of fiction.
 My proudest achievement was my work at BBDO for the Jeep brand.
 As I got closer and closer to the core of the Jeep story and how Jeep owners connected with it, I arrived at a deceptively simple positioning statement for the Jeep brand: The world is your playground.
 The work that emerged from this positioning ranged from advertising to experiential events and eventually to digital.
-And some of that work got picked up by network agencies in other countries – aspired by every Canadian ad agency practitioner.
+And some of that work was adopted by network agencies in other countries – aspired by every Canadian ad agency practitioner.